LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

 \textbf{Ranking Validation:} We conduct multi-round resampling (n=1000, 2000, 4000) to test stability.
-Human-machine agreement validation involves two independent rounds of human evaluation across 13 models, with Cohen's $\kappa$ coefficients computed against three LLM-as-Judge evaluators.
+Human-machine agreement validation involves two independent rounds of human evaluation with Cohen's $\kappa$ coefficients computed against three LLM-as-Judge evaluators.
 Second, we run an ablation study comparing our relative ranking to the traditional Elo scoring system.
+The introduction to the Elo scoring system can be found in Appendix~\ref{sec:elo}.